slowernews/wisdom-tldr/chapters/introduction.md

 ## On happiness

 <!--
-> *'The rise is always better than the peak.' -- Jim Jefferies*
-> *'The minute you’re satisfied with where you are, you aren’t there anymore.' -- Tony Gwynn*

 - Money or wealth won‘t make you happy.
 Family, friends and purposful „work“ does.
 - Regrets of the dying: Don’t ignore your dreams; don’t work too much; say what you think; cultivate friendships; be happy.
 - It’s a mountain of a dream and a mile-high climb to the top.
 And what it took me a long time to discover is that I didn’t like ot climb much.
 I just liked to imagine the summit.